-Prerequisite: placement by ACCUPLACERTM or other internationally-recognized exam | F, S, SI, SII and proofreading for accuracy in spelling, grammar and punctuation.
+Prerequisite: placement by ACCUPLACERTM or other internationally-recognized exam | F, S, SI, SII

+The last of the five non-credit English courses, ENGL 100 prepares students for university level English classes.
+It focuses heavily on mastering basic writing skills - creating a thesis statement, providing specific and relevant support, using transitions and other paragraphing conventions and proofreading for accuracy in spelling, grammar and punctuation.
 Students in ENGL 100 may take four other courses concurrently with ENGL 100; however, any student who does not earn a P+/P, within their first year in residence, in the course will not be allowed to take additional courses while he or she repeats ENGL 100.